 Series Editors: Radhika Desai and Alan Freeman

-A new interdisciplinary reflection on one of the most important and yet understudied areas of history, politics and cultural practice: humanitarian aid and its responses to crises and conflicts.
-The series seeks to define afresh the boundaries and methodologies applied to the study of humanitarian relief and so-called ‘humanitarian events’.
-It includes monographs and carefully selected thematic edited collections which will cross disciplinary boundaries and bring fresh perspectives to the historical, political and cultural understanding of the rationale and impact of humanitarian relief work
+This landmark series offers a fresh interdisciplinary reflection on one of the most important and yet understudied areas of history, politics and cultural practice: humanitarian aid and its responses to crises and conflicts.
+Now firmly established, the series brings into salient perspective the boundaries and methodologies applied to the study of humanitarian relief and so-called ‘humanitarian events’.
+It includes monographs and carefully selected thematic edited collections which cross disciplinary boundaries and bring new perspectives to the historical, political and cultural understanding of the rationale and impact of humanitarian relief work and policies.

 This series takes key problems for environmental policy and examines the politics behind their cause and possible resolution.

 Series editors: Mikael Skou Andersen and Duncan Liefferink